emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has sorting options, collections, and recommendations on frontpage. ✔️
 1. Turning off ads in settings removes new tab/window popups, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player (built from scratch). ✔️
+1. Site does have a custom player. ✔️

 Community Favorites: 🌟🌟🌟🌟